 Specifics of the punishment may vary from state to state but generally involve incarceration and steep fines.
 A fine up to $10,000 can be imposed on the guilty party depending upon their state laws.

 In situations where an accident triggers severe injury or death of another individual, leaving the scene upgrades the crime to a third-degree felony.
-It attracts compulsory jail time for a minimum period of 90 days accompanied by not less than $1,000 as fine payment.
+It attracts compulsory jail time for a minimum period of 90 days accompanied by not less than $1,000 as a fine payment.

 Regulatory bodies impose these harsh penalties as deterrent measures against evasion following vehicle collisions and personal injury accidents.